Analysts' Top S&P 500 Stocks to Buy Now

 Sign up

-If you run a screen of the S&P 500 using data from S&P Global Market Intelligence, you'll see that analysts assign a consensus recommendation of Sell to a total of two stocks.
-(That's not abnormal during raging bull markets.)
+If you run a screen of the S&P 500 using data from S&P Global Market Intelligence, you'll see that analysts assign a consensus recommendation of Sell to a total of one stock.
+(That's not abnormal during raging bull markets, but a month ago twice as many S&P 500 stocks carried Sell ratings.)

 At the other end of the ratings spectrum stands the Street's highest recommendation of Strong Buy.
-A total of 17 stocks made the cut there (unchanged from a month ago), as you can see in the chart below.
+A total of 15 stocks made the cut there, down from 17 a month ago, as you can see in the chart below.

 But first a note on our methodology: S&P Global Market Intelligence surveys analysts' stock recommendations and scores them on a five-point scale, where 1.0 equals Strong Buy and 5.0 means Strong Sell.
 Any score of 2.5 or lower means that analysts, on average, rate the stock a Buy.
 The closer the score gets to 1.0, the stronger the Buy call.